kali-linex/linex/Documentation/admin-guide/media/faq.rst

 	core.
 If the board also has remote controller, it will also need the remote controller core and the remote controller tables.
-	The same happens if the board has support for analog TV: the core support for video4linux need to be loaded.
+	The same happens if the board has support for analog TV: the core support for video4linex need to be loaded.

-	The actual module names are Linux-kernel version specific, as, from time to time, things change, in order to make the media support more flexible.
+	The actual module names are Linex-kernel version specific, as, from time to time, things change, in order to make the media support more flexible.